Incorporating in the U.S. when your company is based overseas

-- Incorporate.
 To do this, you should register your business in the state in which it is physically located.
-If your business doesn't have a physical location, you may incorporate anywhere in the U.S. According to Akalp, Delaware is considered a particularly "business-friendly" state for accomplishing this.
+If your business doesn’t have a physical location, you may incorporate anywhere in the U.S. According to Akalp, Delaware is a particularly “business-friendly” state for accomplishing this.

 Incorporating your business in the U.S. as a foreign national is a wise investment, but comes with its share of hurdles.
 Contact us to learn more about how we can help.